 University of Georgia, BA/MA in English, 2014

-Legal history, history of medicine, reproductive rights and health, gender and the law.
+Legal and political history of reproductive rights

 A Second Chance At Choice?: Challenging Abortion “Reversal” as Law & Medicine, 29 American University Journal of Gender, Social Policy, & Law 428 (2022).